glenngara/glenngara.github.io/_pages/home.md

 author_profile: true
 ---

-I am a Artificial Intelligence/Machine Learning Engineer of [SpeechTherapy.Ai](https://lifetimefluency.com) (formerly Lifetime Fluency), where I am presently developing an artificial intelligence for speech problem detection.
+I am an Artificial Intelligence/Machine Learning Engineer of [SpeechTherapy.Ai](https://lifetimefluency.com) (formerly Lifetime Fluency), where I am presently developing an artificial intelligence for speech problem detection.
 At the same time, I am an Assistant Professor at the [University of the Immaculate Conception, College of Computer Studies](https://www.uic.edu.ph/ite).
 In 2017, I started my journey as a PhD Computer Science student and researcher at [De La Salle University-Manila](https://www.dlsu.edu.ph) and [DLSU Center for Complexity and Emerging Technologies](https://comet.dlsu.edu.ph), respectively.
 At the lab, I conduct research on the structure and dynamics of a research collaboration network through structural analysis and network visualization.

 My PhD dissertation is currently in the works, which is about the theory and development of a shallow neural network architecture and an incremental learning algorithm.